Tyelab/bruker_control/README.md

 #### _Prairie View_
 Prairie View will open several windows when it starts.
 1. Primary window
 Contains many of the different functions Bruker's software can perform.
 In the `T-Series` tab, there's a box on the bottom left corner that states `Start with input trigger`.
 Make sure that this is selected.
 Once that is done, make sure that you select the `Never` option under the `Preferences/Convert Images` tab.
+If you'll be performing the newly enabled stimulation experiments, select the `Mark Points Series` appropriate for your team's experiment.
+This will have been configured before your imaging sessions and should be ready by the time you would like to begin.

 2. Voltage Recording window
 The voltage recording window will have multiple experiments saved for different teams' relevant DAQ channels.
 Select your team's appropriate experiment.